andresbravom/Practica2/README.md

 # Recipe book  👨🏽‍🍳
 Recipe book is a Node.js app.
 The user can add, edit and remove (authors, recipes and ingredients), the query is through graphql.
 ## Install 🛠️
-For use this app is necessary install:
+To use this app it is necessary to install:
 * npm
 ```sh
 npm install